schluppeck/learningMatlab/aToZ-intro/03-moreSimpleCommands.md

 7. Find a way to make a matrix ``X`` that has 50 rows and 3 columns.
 Column 1 should contain 1..50.
 Column 2 should contain 1^2..50^2 and Column 3, √1..√50.

+## How is this useful?

+To motivate some of these exercises with something that's a bit closer to a real-life situation:

+Open the following text file that contains
+<a href="lab02_timecourse.txt" target="new">a column of data</a>.
+You can make an empty variable, say ``z`` by assigning an empty list to it: ``z = []``.
+Then open it in the variable viewer and paste the contents of the text file into it.

+Can you figure out how to (interactively) make a plot of those numbers?

 ##  Next